wa1tnr/wokwi-2560-Altair8800-duino-a/wkwi/altr8800-aa/README_NOW.md

    1744           host_set_addr_leds(regPC);

 Theory: this could be used to test wiring of address LEDs.
-A15 seems wrong at the moment; can't quite suss why.

 Note: flip both switches DOWN to run normal.
 This seems correct (by operation).
 Not sure why (maybe some switches MUST be wired and they are not?)